Search for hyperon $\Delta S=\Delta Q$ violating decay $\Xi^{0}\to\Sigma^{-}e^{+}\nu_{e}$: Event selection

 Potential large discrepancies between data and MC simulation are considered in two aspects.
 First, the efficiencies due to the $\chi_{{\rm d}E/{\rm d}x}$ requirement are studied with the control samples of $e^+e^-\to\gamma e^+e^-$ for the electron track and $J/\psi\to\pi^{+}\pi^{-}\pi^{0}$ for the pion track.
+These control samples are weighted to have the same momentum magnitude and angular distributions for the electron and pion tracks as in our signal MC sample.
 The ratio of the acceptance efficiencies of the $\chi_{{\rm d}E/{\rm d}x}$ requirement between data and MC simulation is $0.64\pm0.16$.
 Second, the $e^+e^-$ associated background is mainly produced when a photon interacts with the detector material and converts into an electron-positron pair~\cite{Asner:2008nq}.
 A control sample of $e^+e^-\to\gamma(\to e^+e^-)e^+e^-$ at $\sqrt{s}=3.097$ GeV is chosen to investigate the photon conversion effect.
 The ratio of the detection efficiencies of photon-conversion related background events between data and MC simulation is determined to be $2.929\pm0.026$.
 We hence correct our DT efficiency by the first factor, and consider the second factor in the estimation of the peaking background.
 The residual uncertainties of the two factors are taken as systematic uncertainties in Sec.~\ref{sec:syserr}.
 Finally, the DT efficiency is determined to be $(5.58\pm0.04)\times10^{-3}$, where the uncertainty is statistical only.

 The DT yield is measured by performing an unbinned maximum likelihood fit to the $M_{\rm BC}$ distribution of ST side for DT candidates.
 Study of the inclusive MC sample with a generic event type analysis tool, TopoAna~\cite{Zhou:2020ksj}, indicates that there is a peaking background of $J/\psi\to\Xi^{0}(\to\Lambda\pi^0)\bar{\Xi}^0(\to\bar{\Lambda}\pi^0)$ decays with a photon coming mainly from a soft $\pi^0$ and converting into a $e^+e^-$ pair in the final state.
 In the fit procedure, the signal shape is modeled by the signal MC simulation.
 The shape of peaking background is extracted from a $J/\psi\to\Xi^{0}(\to\Lambda\pi^0)\bar{\Xi}^0(\to\bar{\Lambda}\pi^0)$ MC sample.
 The number of peaking background events is fixed to be $23.5\pm4.1$, where the uncertainty is statistical only.
 It is calculated as